Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-To achieve maximal magnetization $m=\delta n_\text{S}/2$, the Stoner splitting should fully fill the majority-spin bands.
-This requires a large enough splitting to push all majority-spin bands below the minority-spin Fermi level.
-For half filling $n_\text{FB}=0$, the saturated minority-spin Fermi level lies at the QBCP $\boldsymbol\Gamma$ [Fig.~\ref{fig:kagome}(d)].
+To saturate the maximal magnetization $m=\delta n_\text{S}/2$, the Stoner splitting should fully fill the majority-spin bands by pushing them below the minority-spin Fermi level.
+For half filling $n_\text{FB}=0$, the saturated minority-spin Fermi level lies at the quadratic band-crossing point (QBCP) $\boldsymbol\Gamma$ [Fig.~\ref{fig:kagome}(d)].
 The saturation occurs under arbitrarily small repulsion, indicating a strong weak-coupling instability towards FM.
-This scenario also explains the dominance of FM above half filling $n_\text{FB}>0$.
+This scenario also applies above half filling $n_\text{FB}>0$.
 On the other hand, the saturation splitting increases below half filling $n_\text{FB}<0$, with the maximum at empty filling $n_\text{FB}=-1$ [Fig.~\ref{fig:kagome}(e)].
-This implies a gradual suppression of FM, giving way to other energetically competitive orders to occur in the weak-to-moderate-coupling regime.
-Note that the FM in the phase diagram [Fig.~\ref{fig:pd}(a)] is always saturated, thereby acting as a half (semi)metal under the Stoner splitting.
+The FM is destabilized gradually, giving way to other competing orders at weak-to-moderate coupling.
+Note that the FM in the phase diagram [Fig.~\ref{fig:pd}(a)] is always saturated and is a half (semi)metal.

 \textit{Competing orders.---}Next we explore the plethora of phases below half filling $n_\text{FB}<0$.
 We begin with the moderate-coupling regime at empty filling $n_\text{FB}=-1$.
-An $\mbf M$-point order arises when the repulsion reaches $U_0=2$.
-The ground state is a S-C stripe order with an AFM-stripe-charge-stripe-period-1 (AFMSt-CStP1) pattern [Fig.~\ref{fig:pd}(c)], where AFM stripes develop on the high-density sublattices in the nematic charge stripes.
-As the repulsion exceeds $U_0=3$, the ground state is taken over by a $\mbf K$-point order.
-This order shows a $\sqrt3\times\sqrt3$ $120^\circ$ triangle AFM ($120^\circ$TAFM) [Fig.~\ref{fig:pd}(d)], where the coplanar $120^\circ$ order \cite{huse88prl} forms among three nearest-neighbor triangles.
-The band structure indicates that the $120^\circ$TAFM is an insulator \cite{supp}, but with trivial band topology as the coplanar spin order has zero scalar spin chirality \cite{ohgushi00prb,taguchi01sc,martin08prl}.
+An $\mbf M$-point S-C stripe order arises at $U_0=2$.
+Here AFM stripes develop on charge nematic high-density stripes and form an AFM-stripe-charge-stripe-period-1 (AFMSt-CStP1) pattern [Fig.~\ref{fig:pd}(c)].
+For $U_0\geq3$, the ground state is taken over by a $\mbf K$-point order.
+This order shows a $\sqrt3\times\sqrt3$ $120^\circ$ triangle AFM ($120^\circ$TAFM) [Fig.~\ref{fig:pd}(d)], where coplanar $120^\circ$ order \cite{huse88prl} forms among three nearest-neighbor triangles.